-Hannibal LaGrange University's primary prevention and awareness program is the "ACT" with "RESPECT" and "CARE" for "HEALTH" (A.R.C.H. program) which encourages students and employees to be responsible for their own security and the security of others through awareness and bystander intervention.
+Hannibal-LaGrange University's primary prevention and awareness program is the "ACT" with "RESPECT" and "CARE" for "HEALTH" (A.R.C.H. program) which encourages students and employees to be responsible for their own security and the security of others through awareness and bystander intervention.
 The entire A.R.C.H. program can be viewed here: A.R.C.H.
 The University conducts many educational seminars and activities throughout the year sponsored by various campus organizations/departments in an effort to provide a safe and productive learning environment.
 Training programs available through these organizations/departments feature lively, open discussions that explore men's and women's roles in creating a safer, healthier world.
 It has been expanded to more clearly address the definitions of sexual and dating/domestic violence and stalking, as well as consent.
 It also provides more comprehensive information on bystander intervention, and teaches skills on how bystanders can effectively intervene in a potentially serious situation.
 It also includes training for employees in ways to assist victim/survivors of violence in reporting and providing support.
 Hannibal-LaGrange University partners with community emergency services and support groups to provide additional programs.

-Beginning in September of 2015 students and employees were enrolled in an on-line training program through Workplace Answers which covers the laws of Title IX, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and the VAWA Amendment, campus culture and sexual violence, understanding harassment and discrimination, and response and resources.
+As part of the A.R.C.H, students beginning in September 2017 until August 2020 employees and all students were enrolled in 360 StaySafe.
+In August 2020 all employees and students were enrolled in Healthy Lifestyles for Students and Keeping our Campus Safe for employees in Canvas portal system which covers the laws of Title IX, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and the VAWA Amendment, campus culture and sexual violence, understanding harassment and discrimination, and response and resources.
 Faculty and staff employees are required to take the training course once a year.
 Faculty and staff training explains components and goals of the law prohibiting sexual violence, sexual assault, dating violence, intimate partner violence, domestic violence, and stalking; covers definitions and complexities regarding consent; teaches faculty and staff responsibilities; explains how faculty and staff can avoid revictimization; and provides information and intervention techniques for bystanders.